cmayron/Legal-Calculus/README.md

 ## **Axiom 2 — Authority Requires Accountability**

 **No authority may be exercised without a corresponding line of accountability.** Every AI‑enabled system must have a clearly identified owner responsible for its operation, its inputs, its outputs, and its risk posture.
 Authority to deploy, configure, or rely on a system is inseparable from the duty to supervise it.
 Unowned or ambiguously owned systems are constitutionally non‑compliant and may not operate within LCES.
 Every decision surface must have a human owner answerable for its consequences.

-**Visibility is the first act of governance.** No system can be governed until it is mapped, its data flows understood, its decision influence identified, and its ownership assigned.
-The AI register therefore functions as the boundary‑defining act that establishes the decision surface.
-Declared, shadow, and latent systems must all be made visible before any Article may operate.
-Governance, accountability, and oversight only begin once the system landscape is known.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW